NSHipster/articles/2013-11-11-nsformatter.md

 Its origins trace back to `NSCell`, which is used to display information and accept user input in tables, form fields, and other views in AppKit.
 Much of the API design of NSFormatter reflects this.

-Foundation provides two concrete subclasses for `NSFormatter`: `NSNumberFormatter` and `NSDateFormatter`.
+Foundation provides three concrete subclasses for `NSFormatter`: `NSNumberFormatter`, `NSDateFormatter`, and `NSByteCountFormatter`.
 As some of the oldest members of the Foundation framework, these classes are astonishingly well-suited to their respective domains, in that way only decade-old software can.

 ## NSNumberFormatter